Microsoft confirms HoloLens 2 display issues as headsets remain scarce

 The reports have been growing for weeks in Reddit threads (via RoadtoVR), before and after a statement from Microsoft’s Alex Kipman discussing some of the characteristics of HoloLens 2’s display technology — and warning against making unwarranted assumptions from single-lens camera-captured images of the binocular display.
 Photos of profoundly rainbow-tinted HoloLens 2 display output have been circulating online, but users familiar with the problems suggest that the actual displays either exhibit bands of color, fragments of color, or a “weird brown-ish tint,” with apparent variations from headset to headset rather than a consistent problem across all units.

 Redditors with the issue have offered different views on how much the display issues impact use of the headset.
 One user suggested that color fragments made white screens on 2D apps “awful to look at,” while another said that “ours rendered text completely unreadable” and made content behind bands of color indistinguishable, including in HoloLens-specific apps.
-That said, there are likely thousands of headsets now in the marketplace, apparently including many without apparent problems, while others are believed to deviate in various degrees from the norm.
+That said, there are likely thousands of headsets now in the marketplace, apparently including many without problems, while others are believed to deviate in various degrees from the norm.

 It remains to be seen how widespread the problems are, and whether they will be correctable via software or some form of user calibration.
 HoloLens 2 is presently available only through a handful of Microsoft enterprise partners, and some customers on Reddit are continuing to report lengthy delays in sourcing headsets — months, with some projected deliveries stretching into May 2020.
 Microsoft did not respond when asked whether HoloLens 2 production has been paused or adjusted to address the apparent display issues, but we’ll update this article if the company has more to share in the immediate future.